-The teachers who serve on the School Board of Directors are required to annually sign a statement acknowledging any conflicts of interest.
+The teachers who serve on the Charter School Board are required to annually sign a statement acknowledging any conflicts of interest.
 They are required to recuse themselves from any discussion or voting that has any impact on their compensation or benefits.

 The LAUSD representative, if LAUSD opts to exercise its statutory right to have a representative on the board, has the opportunity to facilitate communications and mutual understanding between Charter School and LAUSD.
 As the entity with ultimate oversight responsibility, LAUSD is provided with an annual programmatic and fiscal audit.
-The programmatic audit includes a summary of major decisions and policies established by the School Board of Directors during the year.
+The programmatic audit includes a summary of major decisions and policies established by the Charter School Board during the year.
 The annual audit abides by current audit guidelines established by the State of California for K-12 public schools.